RetYn/azure-docs-sdk-dotnet/api/overview/azure/ai.formrecognizer-readme-pre.md

 // Create a new model to store in the account

-Uri trainingFileUri = new Uri("<trainingFileUri>");
+Uri blobContainerUri = new Uri("<blobContainerUri>");
-BuildModelOperation operation = client.BuildModel(WaitUntil.Completed, trainingFileUri, DocumentBuildMode.Template);
+BuildModelOperation operation = client.BuildModel(WaitUntil.Completed, blobContainerUri, DocumentBuildMode.Template);
 DocumentModelDetails model = operation.Value;

 // Get the model that was just created